ak-foster/FP2/source/index.rst

     >>> (lambda x, y: x + y)(2, 3)
     5

-But this feels like we're using the python interpreter as little more than a calculator; we are not writing useful code.
+In this case python defines the anonymous function, calls it with the supplied arguments and prints the result, but this feels like we're using the python interpreter as little more than a calculator; we are not writing useful code.
 Indeed simply entering ``2 + 3`` in the interpreter provides the same result with a lot less typing.
+So what's the point?
+Where are lambdas useful?

+Lambdas are only useful within larger code constructs.

 What use is Lambda?